 - Hard: This is suitable for heavy grinding.

-- Ultra thin: This is suitable for light daytime grinding.
+- Ultra thin: This is suitable for light grinding while a person is awake.

 This is a boil-and-bite guard available at many drugstores and department stores.

-Like others of its type, it offers a semi-custom fit and is typically less expensive than custom-made options.
+Like others of its type, it offers a semi-custom fit and is typically less expensive than custom options.

-First, a person softens the material, which may be done in the microwave.
+First, a person softens the material, which they can do using a microwave.
 Next, they bite down on the material, which molds to the shape of their mouth.
 Once the material sets, a person can trim away any extra.

 These are one-size-fits-all, disposable guards that protect the back teeth from light-to-moderate grinding.

 According to the company’s website, a person can use each guard for up to 3 days.
 They come in boxes of 10.

 There is no molding or heating necessary — a person simply inserts the guard before going to bed.

 Price: Plackers Grind-No-More has a list price of around $17 for a pack of 10 guards.